datacamp/misc-courses-HarvardX-IDS-Mod-1/chapter3.md

 ----

 --- type:NormalExercise lang:r xp:100 skills:1 key:85a3446d33
-## 9. Sequences and Class
+## Sequences and class

-We've already learnt how to define the class of an object.
+We've already learned how to define the class of an object.
 Let`s do the same for a sequence we generate.

 *** =instructions
 What is the class of the following object `a <- seq(1, 10, 0.5)`?